golanlevin/p5.plotSvg/documentation.md

+## setSvgGroupByStrokeColor

+Sets whether or not to group SVG elements by stroke color.
+When true, elements with the same stroke color, at the same level, will be grouped together.

+#### Parameters

+*   `bEnabled` **[boolean][29]** Enable or disables grouping of elements by stroke color.
+The default is `false`.

 ## setSvgMergeNamedGroups
 Sets whether or not to merge user-defined SVG groups that have the same name.
-Useful for grouping paths that might be computed at different times, but should be plotted with the same drawing tool.
-Default is `true`, meaning that groups with the same name (which are at the same hierarchical level) will be merged.
+Useful for grouping paths that might be computed at different times, but which are part of the same compositional design element, and should be plotted with the same drawing tool.
+The default is `true`, meaning that groups with the same name (which are at the same hierarchical level) will be merged.

 #### Parameters
 *   `bEnabled` **[boolean][29]** Whether or not groups with the same name should be merged.